 Unfortunately, back then, my hometown wasn’t one of those places.
 While there were a few FLGS attempts in Cluj-Napoca over the years, they all felt lacking, each in its own way.
 After having seen how things can be done better, I felt a bit disappointed that I couldn’t find that excellent FLGS close to home.
 And, after talking to fellow tabletop fans, I knew for sure that others shared the same disappointment.

-Thus, nearly two years ago, after many discussions with friends and careful consideration, we started off on a quest to create a place where we, as tabletop games fans, would enjoy.
-Moving from a simple idea to putting the team together, coming up with a vision, finding and renovating a location, assembling furniture, finding suppliers, ordering merchandise, and finally setting everything up.
-All this covered the better part of an entire year.
+Thus, nearly two years ago, after many discussions with friends and careful consideration, and after finding a great partner and team, we started off on a quest to create a place where we, as tabletop games fans, would enjoy our hobby.
+Moving from a simple idea to putting the team together, coming up with a vision, finding and renovating a location, assembling furniture, finding suppliers, ordering merchandise, and finally setting everything up – all this covered the better part of an entire year.

 One year later

 That is why wargaming, role-playing games, board games, TCGs & LCGs all found their own spot at The Guild Hall, within their respective communities.
 People meet regularly and enjoy their favorite hobby, and our weekly calendar is filled with regular events & competitions.

 So, looking back at the past year, we certainly feel we’ve made The Guild Hall into the place we wanted it to be:

 - The place where we celebrate friendship, geekdom, and the tabletop hobby.